Porto vs Lisbon: which one is better?

 Porto, Portugal | ©Magda Ehlers

-If the Portuguese capital is much more renowned, Porto's reputation continues to grow.
-To help you in your choice, we have prepared a small guide that summarizes the main features of both destinations.
+While the Portuguese capital is much more famous, Porto's reputation continues to grow.
+To help you choose, we have prepared a short guide summarizing the main characteristics of both destinations.

 What will I see in Porto vs. what will I see in Lisbon?